“Competition is the catalyst for growth and progress.”--David Sarnoff

 What is competitor analysis?

 Competitor analysis is one of the most valuable tools in a marketer’s toolbox.
 It refers to the process of identifying and analyzing data from competing brands or businesses in your industry.
-This information includes their marketing strategies, business information, and strengths and weaknesses.

-By comparing yourself to your competitors, you can spot your good points and points for improvement and do something about them.
 Through this, you can find better ways to reach your target audience, strategize the best way to position your brand, and allocate your time and resources to where they will most effectively serve you.

 Who should you analyze as competitors?